|

 Q. Do I need a snap press?

-A. The current pattern includes snap placement only, however the pattern will work for either front-aplix fastening or size-aplix fastening (you'll just need to eye up where to place it since it isn't marked on the pattern).
-Look for an updated version of the Trimsies pattern in a few months with hook and loop placement!
+A. The Trimsies diaper pattern includes snap placement only, however the pattern will work for either front-aplix fastening or size-aplix fastening (you'll just need to eye up where to place it since it isn't marked on the pattern).

 Q. Do I need a serger?

-A. A serger is not required.
+A. A serger is not required to make Trimsies diapers.
 If you have a serger, you can serge the soaker and doubler, but if you only have a sewing machine, you can turn and topstitch the soaker and doubler instead.

-Q. How much fabric will I need to make a Trimsies?
+Q. How much fabric will I need to make a Trimsies diaper?

 A. A small Trimsies will use 2-3 pieces of fabric that are 14" wide by 14.5" tall.
 A medium will use 2-3 pieces of fabric that are 17" by 17" (but you could squeeze by with a 16" by 16" piece of fabric).
 A large will use 2-3 pieces of fabric that are 20" wide by 19" tall.
 Soakers and doublers will use additional fabric.